JsKingBoo/SableyeBot/README.md

 ## Contributing
 Want to help out?
 Fork this repository, make your changes, and send a pull request.
-Please try using a code style consistent with the rest of the project.
-This includes, but is not limited to:

- * For indentation, using tabs with a size of `4`
- * Always using brackets for `if` statements, and the opening bracket on the same line of the `if` statement
- * End lines with a semicolon
- * Using template literals with strings with variables

 Do not worry too much over styling--I will look over your code and may change some lines anyways.

 ## Credits